 Step 7: Be proud of yourself, you've cooked at home!

-My hope is that I can inspire you to eat in more often and still love your home.
+My hope is that I can inspire you to eat at home more often and still love your home.